 Charles Freeman is an academic historian specialising in the civilization of the ancient world.
-He has written several books, two of which are particularly important: Egypt, Greece and Rome – Civilisations of the Ancient Mediterranean, Oxford University Press, (2nd Edition, 2004) and The Greek Achievement, Penguin, (1999).
+He has written several books, two of which are particularly important: Egypt, Greece and Rome – Civilisations of the Ancient Mediterranean, Oxford University Press, (3rd Edition, 2014) and The Greek Achievement, Penguin (1999).
 Both immediately established themselves as fluent and engaging introductions.

-James Hill is our Italian Tour Manager.
+James Hill is our Italian and U.S. Tour Director.
 British born, he has been resident in Rome for many years.
-An authority on travel and culture in Italy, his guided walks of Rome regularly feature in the British press.
-He is also a travel writer and has worked as a consultant with the BBC and other international broadcasters on some fifty arts and travel television programmes.
+An authority on travel and culture in Italy, he is also a travel writer and has worked as a consultant with the BBC and other international broadcasters on some fifty arts and travel television programmes.

 Stephen Brook is a graduate of Nottingham University where he studied Mathematics and Management Studies.
 He then served as an Army Officer for 21 years undertaking various roles within the Royal Logistic Corps.
 He is now a co-owner and Director of CICERONI Travel with responsibility for finance and administration.
 From time to time he also acts as a tour manager.

 Christopher Smith is Professor of Ancient History at the University of St Andrews and Director of the British School at Rome.
-He studied at Oxford University, and has written extensively on the beginnings of the city of Rome, and on Roman historical writing.
-He is currently completing a book on the Etruscans for the Very Short Introductions series.
+He studied at Oxford University and has written extensively on the beginnings of the city of Rome and on Roman historical writing.
+He has just published a book on The Etruscans for the Very Short Introductions series.